 - Most herbs are dry within a week.

-How that the herbs are dry, it time to store them.
+When the herbs are dry, it is time to store them.

-Dried dill, sage, thyme & basil after one week.
+Dried dill, sage, oregano, thyme & basil are usually ready after one week.

 Don’t crush or break your herbs into serving pieces until you are ready to use them.
 The oils and fragrance will be released when you crush the dried herbs.